 - Computer with two monitors.
 On the first monitor there should be the trading terminal with the schedule, and on the second monitor there should be news, parallel work, social networks and other distracting things.

-Idleness and boredom often induce traders to open unnecessary trades, and in order to avoid this, it is useful to occupy yourself with something other than trading.
+Idleness and boredom often induce traders to open unnecessary trades, and to avoid this, it is useful to occupy yourself with something other than trading.
 Someone might watch TV shows, flip through social networks, or play poker.
-Nevertheless, for these purposes it is better to have a second monitor, so that the terminal always remains in sight.
+Nevertheless, for these purposes, it is better to have a second monitor, so that the terminal always remains in sight.

 - Your trading strategy should be rigidly formalized (we will discuss this in more detail in one of the following lessons).
 On your desk, you should have a clear plan of actions that you perform during trading, from the analysis of the market to the closing of a trading position.

 - The trader’s journal.
 The journal should be lined in advance; it must be filled in during the trading process—after opening and closing each position.
 It will not be possible to fill in the journal in an objective manner at the end of the day.

 Also, I will specify that I recommend keeping your trading journal on paper.
 Yes, some people do it in Excel; other people do it in Google Docs or special programs on the computer, such as Evernote and so on.
 In my opinion, the best option is an ordinary piece of paper.

 - A pen or a pencil to fill in the journal.

 - A glass of water.
 To feel good, you need to drink water.

 - Something that you can play with your hands.
 This item is not mandatory for everyone, but it helps me personally.
 You can use the wrist builder to warm up your wrists, beads, spinner, or spin a pen in your hands.
 The main goal is to use the fine motor skills of your hands, to relieve the psyche and concentrate.
 Try it; if you do not need it you can remove this item from the desk.